The Jewelers & Loan Co. Quincy, MA is The Diamond Exchange for Cash

 When you want to buy diamonds, the less color you have in a standard diamond the better.
 However, there is an exception to this rule—fancy colored diamonds.
-There are some diamonds that are actually supposed to be colored such as the famous Hope Diamond, which is blue, pink diamonds or fancy canary yellow diamond.
+There are some diamonds that are actually supposed to be colored such as the famous Hope Diamond, which is blue, or pink or fancy canary yellow diamonds.

-There are so many different colors of fancy-colored diamonds and no matter the actual hue, they grader will give the fancy-colored stone a grading.
-This is the ranking, going from lowest to highest.
+There are so many different colors of fancy-colored diamonds and no matter the actual hue, the grader will give the fancy-colored stone a grading.
+The list below gives the possible rankings, going from lowest to highest.
 The first three grades (faint, very light and light) apply to every colored stone except yellow.

 - Very light